MicrosoftDocs/architecture-center/docs/guide/multitenant/service/api-management.md

 ### Instance per tenant

 In some situations, you might deploy an instance of API Management for each tenant.
-This approach is generally only advisable if you have a small number of tenants, or if you have strict complicance requirements that mean you can't share any infrastructure between tenants.
+This approach is generally only advisable if you have a small number of tenants, or if you have strict compliance requirements that mean you can't share any infrastructure between tenants.

 > [!TIP]
 > If your only reason for deploying multiple instances is to support users in multiple geographic regions, consider whether the [multi-region deployment](#multi-region-deployments) capability in API Management might suit your needs instead.